-Pence used personal email for state affairs while governor
+Pence on email use: 'No comparison' to Clinton

 - Emails were sent from his account saying he was robbed on an overseas trip and needed money

-(CNN)Vice President Mike Pence used a personal email to conduct state business while he was governor of Indiana that was hacked in a phishing scam.
+Washington (CNN)Vice President Mike Pence defended his use of a personal email account to conduct state business while he was Indiana's governor, saying "there's no comparison" between his situation and the controversy surrounding Hillary Clinton's use of a private email server that rocked the 2016 presidential campaign.

-The emails, obtained by the Indianapolis Star through a public records request, show Pence contacted his chief of staff and homeland security adviser about his efforts to block the resettlement of Syrian refugees in Indiana and the state's response to a shooting at Canada's national parliament building.

-On January 8, 2016, Pence's homeland security adviser wrote to the then governor, "I just received an update from the FBI regarding the individuals arrested for support of ISIS."
-The subject of the email was "Arrests of Refugees."
+"There's no comparison whatsoever," Pence said following an event he did with House Speaker Paul Ryan in Janesville, Wisconsin, when asked about whether his situation gave him any sympathy for the Democratic presidential nominee.

+Pence used a personal email when he discussed issues like the resettling of Syrian refugees and other matters on an AOL account that was hacked in a phishing scam, according to emails released Thursday.

+Hill also alerted Pence to an FBI terror assessment in another exchange included in 30 pages of emails provided to CNN by Indiana Gov. Eric Holcomb's office in response to a public records request.
+The emails and the successful hack of Pence's email account were first reported Thursday night by The Indianapolis Star.

+It's unclear from the release how often Pence used his AOL account for state business versus his state-provided email address.

-For months on the campaign trail, Pence accused Democratic presidential nominee Hillary Clinton of being dishonest and threatening US national security because she used an unsecured private email server while she was secretary of state.
+For months on the campaign trail, Pence accused Clinton of being dishonest and threatening US national security because she used an unsecured private email server while she was secretary of state.
 A few days before the general election, on November 2, Pence said at a rally in Colorado that the "FBI has reopened the investigation in to HRC's private email server.
 It's a serious matter.
 Now we commend the FBI in this case for following the facts because in America, no one is above the law."

 Pence's email was compromised last spring, according to a Pence official, and emails were sent from his account saying that he was robbed on an overseas trip and he needed money.
 After the scam was discovered, he set up an entirely new private email account, the official told CNN.

-Indiana Gov. Eric Holcomb released just 30 pages of Pence's AOL emails to The Star.
-Holcomb declined to release further emails citing an exemption in Indiana's public records law that allows officials to withhold documents discussing the creation of public policy.
+Holcomb declined to release further emails citing an exemption in Indiana's public records law that allows officials to withhold documents discussing the creation of public policy, according to The Star.

 A Pence official would not comment or characterize what is in the AOL emails that have not been released.
 Pence spokesman Marc Lotter told CNN in a statement: "Similar to previous governors, during his time as governor of Indiana, Mike Pence maintained a state email account and a personal email."